Europa Editions

 Europa Editions is an independent trade publisher based in New York.
-The company was founded in 2005 by the owners of the Italian press Edizioni E/O and specializes in literary fiction, mysteries, and narrative non-fiction.
+The company was founded in 2005 by the owners of the Italian press Edizioni e/o and specializes in literary fiction, mysteries, and narrative non-fiction.

-Europa has published books by authors from over 30 countries during its years in business.
+Europa has published work by authors from over 35 countries during its years in business.
 In a 2013 interview, co-founder Sandro Ferri said the company was "born with the intention to create bridges between cultures."
-As of 2020, Europa Editions publishes about 40 titles per year.
-Among authors the company has published, Europa counts two ABA IndieBound bestsellers, two New York Times bestsellers, three Booker Prize-shortlisted novels, five New York Times Editors' Picks, two New York Times Notable Books of the Year, two Goncourt Prize winners, one German Book Prize winner, and two winners of the Strega Prize for Fiction.
+In 2025, Europa Editions published 38 new titles.
+Among authors the company has published, Europa counts over a dozen ABA IndieBound bestsellers, six New York Times bestsellers, four Booker Prize-shortlisted novels, and the winners and finalists of many other international literary prizes.
 In 2013, the New Atlantic Independent Booksellers Association awarded Europa Editions its Paperback Book of the Year award.
 Europa was listed as one of the fastest growing publishers of 2017 by Publishers Weekly.

 Notable successes

 Europa's first publication, 2005's The Days of Abandonment by Elena Ferrante (translated by Ann Goldstein), was compared favorably to Anna Karenina in the New York Times and became an Indie Bestseller.
 Other notable successes at Europa include Muriel Barbery's The Elegance of the Hedgehog (translated by Alison Anderson), which spent over a year on the New York Times and IndieBound bestseller lists; Jane Gardam's Old Filth, named a notable book of the year by the New York Times; Alina Bronsky's The Hottest Dishes of the Tartar Cuisine (translated by Tim Mohr), a Publishers Weekly, Wall Street Journal and San Francisco Chronicle favorite read of the year in 2011; Steve Erickson's Zeroville (a best book of the year pick by the National Book Critics Circle); Breasts and Eggs by Mieko Kawakami, a Time magazine Best Book of the Year and New York Times Notable Book of the Year; and Elena Ferrante's Neapolitan Novels, which James Wood in The New Yorker described as, "intensely, violently personal."